oliverweissl/DSP-Project/README.md

 # DPCL json schema

-DPCL is a domain specific language that serves as an information model for specififying norms.
-As the discussions on normative concepts are still hot in the dedicated literature, DPCL remains neutral with respect to the actual semantics, yet aims to provide a minimal common ground to encode other normative computational artefacts.
+DPCL (*duty, power, claim and liability*, or *duty/power computer language*) is a domain specific language that serves as an information model for specififying norms.
+As the discussions on normative concepts are still hot in the dedicated literature, DPCL remains neutral with respect to the actual semantics, yet aims to provide a minimal common ground to encode normative computational artefacts.

+Fast comparison
+- DPCL like ODRL aims to provive primarily an informational model, and is JSON-centred, but DPCL include powers
+- DPCL like FLINT/eFLINT takes as primitives the normative frames based on Hohfeld framework, but DPCL strictly separates conditional aspects
+- DPCL like Logical English takes as primitives transformational and reactive rules to deal with conditional aspects, but DPCL includes normative relations

+## Files

 - `DPCLschema.json` contains the current version of the information model as a JSON schema.
 - `DPCLexamples.json` contains examples of code that are validated by the schema